salomonelli/best-resume-ever/DEVELOPER.md

 <br>
 <br>

+5. Export resumes as PDF with `npm run export`.
+Verify export of new template.

-4. Generate previews with `npm run preview`.
-PDF- and PNG-files will be generated.
+4. Generate previews by converting PDF-files to PNG-files with `npm run preview`.

 5. Add preview to `/src/pages/home.vue`:
 ```javascript